tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 The specification uses the KEM combiner defined in {{?I-D.ounsworth-cfrg-kem-combiners}} that takes in two or more shared secrets and returns a combined shared secret.
 In case of PQ/T Hybrid KEM, the shared secrets are the output of the traditional and PQC KEMs.
 The fixedInfo string defined in Section 3.2 of {{?I-D.ounsworth-cfrg-kem-combiners}} helps prevent cross-context attacks by making this key derivation unique to its protocol context.
 The KEM combiner function is defined in Section 3 of {{?I-D.ounsworth-cfrg-kem-combiners}}.

-In case of JOSE and COSE, the KDF and Hash functions will be SHA3-256 (Hash Size = 256 bit) and the counter will be initialized with a value of 0x00000001 (Section 4 of {{?I-D.ounsworth-cfrg-kem-combiners}}).
+In case of JOSE and COSE, the KDF and Hash functions will both be SHA3-256 (Hash Size = 256 bit) and the counter will be initialized with a value of 0x00000001 (Section 4 of {{?I-D.ounsworth-cfrg-kem-combiners}}).
 In case of JOSE, the fixedInfo string carrying the protocol-specific KDF binding will be set to "Javascript Object Signing and Encryption".
 In case of COSE, the fixedInfo string carrying the protocol-specific KDF binding will be set to "CBOR Object Signing and Encryption".

 # KEM PQC Algorithms